Analysis of the alternating direction method of multipliers for nonconvex problems: Discussion

 The convergence rate from Corollary~\ref{cor:convergenceRate} is a little disappointing for a few reasons.
-For one, other optimization methods achieve much faster convergence rates, for instance, at least superlinear convergence, under assumptions like Assumption~\ref{assm:OverallRegularity} (see \cite[\S19.8]{nocedal_wright} for a high level discussion in the context of interior-point methods).
+For one, under Assumption~\ref{assm:OverallRegularity} other optimization methods achieve, for instance, at least superlinear convergence (see \cite[\S19.8]{nocedal_wright} for a high level discussion in the context of interior-point methods).
 Further, numerical studies, like in \cite{rodriguezEA18}, show that the primal and dual errors, at least, seem to display linear convergence rates.
 We also note that the numerical studies in \cite{rodriguezEA18} show that the Lyapunov function may decrease non-monotonically in some cases, which is at odds with Proposition~\ref{prop:LyapunovDecreaseBound} which indicates that the decrease must be monotonic in the setting of Theorem~\ref{thm:convergence}.
 This hints that more general results are possible.

 As the convergence rate result Corollary~\ref{cor:convergenceRate} makes explicit, the natural norm appearing in this analysis is $\norm{\cdot}_{\rho}$.
-As mentioned before, this norm is inspired by the form of the Lyapunov function from \eqref{eq:lyapunov}, and in fact the convergence rate result directly implies that $\set{\sqrt{V^k}}$ converges to zero sublinearly.
+As mentioned before, this norm is inspired by the form of the Lyapunov function from \eqref{eq:lyapunov}, and in fact the convergence rate result directly implies that $\seq[k]{\sqrt{V^k}}$ converges to zero sublinearly.
 From a geometric perspective, the norm is troublesome, especially as $\rho$ increases.
 This is because, for $\rho > 1$, the neighborhood around $(\y^*,\blam^*)$ that we must ``hit'' for convergence to occur is an ellipse that is elongated in the $\blam$ dimension and shortened in the $\y$ dimension.
 This indicates that choosing a very large value of $\rho$ may make it more difficult to choose an appropriate initial guess $\y^0$.